drumcap/DataScience/project/itnews_crawling/README.md

 *  http://ec2-54-213-221-13.us-west-2.compute.amazonaws.com:5000/comment/search/포켓몬?page=2&pagesize=2

 ## Delete news
-*  This function is available only when using HTTP mehod [DELETE]
+*  This function is only available when using HTTP mehod [DELETE]
 *  Ex. news_id = 105:030:0002554794
 *  http://ec2-54-213-221-13.us-west-2.compute.amazonaws.com:5000/news/105:030:0002554794

 ## Find similar news
-*  used Konlpy which is Korean morphological analyzer.
+*  This function is only available on the local computer because of server performance.
-*  This function is available only on the local computer because of server performance.
+*  Used Konlpy which is Korean morphological analyzer.
 *  Ex. news_id = 105:030:0002554794
 *  http://ec2-54-213-221-13.us-west-2.compute.amazonaws.com:5000/similar_news/105:030:0002554794